mitsuba-renderer/drjit/docs/unused/complex.rst

             std::cout << "value_a = "<< value_a << ", value_c = " << value_c << std::endl;

         prints ``value_a = [1, 1], value_c = 1 + 0i``, which is the desired
         behavior for complex numbers.
-For standard Enoki arrays, the number ``1.f`` is broadcast to both components.
+For standard Dr.Jit arrays, the number ``1.f`` is broadcast to both components.

 Elementary operations